redhat-cip/spinalstack-doc/docs/source/ops/logging/stack.rst

 Logging Stack Components
 ========================

-Before tackling how to configure logging in SpinalStack, the following is the list of components used to create the logging stack.
+Before tackling how to configure logging in Spinal Stack, the following is the list of components used to create the logging stack.
 Every component is open-source and freely available.

 ============= ======================== =========== =================== ============================================
 name          role                     technology  license             homepage